PyconUK/2017.pyconuk.org/pages/from-the-conference-chair.md

 [Vincent Knight](https://twitter.com/drvinceknight) was our Chief Mathematics Officer, and helped with scheduling.

-So thanks to all the comittee members.
+So thanks to all the committee members.
 I've really enjoyed working with you.

 Finally finally, I'd like to thank my family for being so understanding about my funny hobby for the last two years!